opencryptoorg/opencryptoorg.github.io/_posts/2024-03-14-Justice-Mellor-Rules-That-Craig-Wright-Is-Not-Satoshi-Nakamoto-in-COPA-v-Wright-Trial.md

-Justice Mellor Rules That Craig Wright Is Not Satoshi Nakamoto in COPA v Wright Trial

 Today, Justice Mellor found that the evidence in the COPA v Wright trial was “overwhelming,” ruling that:

 1. Dr Wright is **not** the author of the Bitcoin White Paper.